DevOps-Represent/DevOps-Girls-Serverless-Bootcamp-4/clickops-todo/README.md

 ## Copy the static website files to S3 bucket and make them public

 ### 1.)
 Copy the static files to S3 bucket
-If you have not yet done so, clone the DevOps-Girls/DevOps-Girls-Bootcamp-4 repo and change working directory to website:
+If you have not yet done so, clone the DevOps-Girls/DevOps-Girls-Bootcamp-4 repo and change working directory to the UI files:

 ```
 $ git clone git@github.com:DevOps-Girls/DevOps-Girls-Bootcamp-4.git